Traditional 6 day/week Ashtanga Yoga Instruction

 Tradition

-Genevieve was introduced to yoga in the 1990’s.
-More recently, she has been a regular student of Andrew Hillam.
+More recently, she has been a regular student of Andrew Hillam, who has inspired her to take a deeper understanding of the practice and give measured respect to the philosophical roots of Ashtanga Yoga.
 She has studied Yoga as a practice as well as Philosophy, in addition to Chanting with Andrew for many years.
 Her studies have naturally & deeply been influenced by the Jois lineage, .

 She continues to study shastras with: Andrew Hillam, Shikantha Shastri, Dr HV Nagaraj Rao, and Maha Lakshmi BH Mala.